Salary After Tax

 Coverage and methodology

-SalaryAfterTaxPro currently covers five countries and uses 2024/25 tax rates to estimate take-home pay, social contributions, and monthly net income for salary research.
+SalaryAfterTaxPro currently covers five countries and uses 2024/25 reference tax settings to estimate take-home pay, social contributions, and monthly net income for salary research.

-Depending on the country, the estimate can include federal or national income tax, state or provincial tax where the calculator supports it, and social contributions such as Social Security, Medicare, National Insurance, CPP, EI, or German social insurance.
-The purpose is to make gross salary easier to compare across countries and salary levels under a consistent method.
+Depending on the country, the estimate can include federal or national income tax, state or provincial tax where the calculator supports it, and statutory contributions such as Social Security, Medicare, National Insurance, CPP, EI, Medicare levy, or German social insurance.
+The point is not to squeeze every system into one tidy percentage.
+It is to show the deduction stack that actually changes what you keep.

 High-Value Tax Context